ChrisZie/HugoSymphony/content/service/masterplan/_index.md

     image: https://cdn.pixabay.com/photo/2010/12/01/space-shuttle-774_1280.jpg
     imagealttext: Kick-Off
     subtext: Project Sign-Off and Initiation
     description: We meet with you to get the formal go-ahead for the project.
-Then we meet with your team to understand exactly what your volunteerism goals are and plan how we get you to those goals from where you are right now.
+Then we work with you and your team to understand your current Ecotourism status, limitations, opportunities, and risks.
+Once your optimal future state is defined, with exactly what you hope and expect, we lay out the structure of a plan to get you to that goal from where you are right now.
     description2: Deliverable - Project Charter
   - name: Discovery
     image: https://cdn.pixabay.com/photo/2015/12/01/20/28/fall-1072821_1280.jpg
     imagealttext: Discovery
     subtext: Market Research and Plan
-    description: We research your biggest local (and even global) competitors and understand what volunteer recruitment, training, coordination, and retention strategies are working for them.
-Then we plan how to make those strategies work even better for you.
+    description: We research your biggest local (and even global) Ecotourism competitors and understand what infrastructure, revenue generating, and tourism support strategies are working for them that we can make work for you instead.
     description2: Deliverable - Market Research Summary
   - name: Design
     image: https://cdn.pixabay.com/photo/2016/11/29/06/15/plans-1867745_1280.jpg
     imagealttext: Design
-    subtext: Perfecting Analysis and Approach
+    subtext: Content and Structure
-    description: We meet with your team to capture the most desired volunteerism strategies you already have or want to have.
-We then present the initial strategic outlines, capturing all key tips, tools, and techniques.
-Once you agree to the approach, we work closely with your team to finalize the overall strategic design.
+    description: We meet with you and your team to capture the measurable and specific Ecotourism goals for each of your sites.
+We create a high-level plan and review it with you.
+Once the strategic direction is accepted, we begin creating more detailed strategies and guides, working closely with your team for both content and structure.
-    description2: Deliverable - Volunteerism Strategic Design
+    description2: Deliverable - Finalized Strategic Framework
   - name: Implementation
     image: https://cdn.pixabay.com/photo/2016/08/06/15/09/computer-1574533_1280.jpg
     imagealttext: Registration
-    subtext: Registration and Profiles
+    subtext: Network and Registration
-    description: We create accounts and profiles for your organization on all the major volunteer recruitment portals.
-We also review and edit your existing Social Media accounts to ensure that all volunteer requirements are captured and updated regularly.
+    description: We work with your team to verify that all Ecotourism sites are properly listed on Google and Social Media.
+We guide them on how to complete registration for all yet to be done.
+For those platforms you are already on, we optimize all of the content and design to align with the Strategic goals and parameters.
-    description2: Deliverable - Recruitment Accounts and Completed Profiles
+    description2: Deliverable - Completed Profiles
   - name: Final Delivery
     image: https://cdn.pixabay.com/photo/2017/01/04/21/00/new-years-eve-1953253_1280.jpg
     imagealttext: Final Delivery
-    subtext: Finalized Volunteerism Strategies
+    subtext: Finalized Master Plan Presentation
-    description: We deliver all of the Recruitment Tools, Training Guides, Coordination Systems, and Retention Communication Templates, walking you and your team through all of the strategic decisions.
-We integrate any changes you may wish to see and finalize all remaining technical tasks.
+    description: We formally present the whole Master Plan, reviewing all the major discoveries, details, and recommendations.
+We let you know both what the highest priority and most easily actionable items are and how to implement them.
+We walk you through all frameworks, fee structures, and guides.
+Then, with your feedback, we integrate any changes you may wish to make and complete all remaining technical tasks.
-    description2: Deliverable - Final Website
+    description2: Deliverable - Finalized Profiles and Posting Frameworks
   - name: Hand-Over
     image: https://cdn.pixabay.com/photo/2017/11/13/22/12/compass-2946959_1280.jpg
     imagealttext: Hand-Over
     subtext: Guides and Support
-    description: We transfer all administrative IDs and passwords to you and provide excellent user guides to help your staff take over the administrative tasks of making sure your Recruitment and Social Media profiles stay current after we hand them over.
-That will not be the end though as we will provide you with ongoing support and will assist with any questions or guidance you may seek in the future.
+    description: We transfer all administrative IDs and passwords to you for all Ecotourism network and assistance websites we have registered you on.
+We provide excellent user guides to help your staff take over the administrative tasks needed to ensure that all registered site information stays current and effective.
+But that is not be the end though as we will always provide you with ongoing support and strategic advice as your Ecotourism develops into the future.
-    description2: Deliverable - User Guides
+    description2: Deliverable - Support Guides
 ---